The suspended free loop space of a symmetric space: Morse theory and geodesics on symmetric spaces

+It is a smooth map.
+The critical points for the energy functional are precisely the closed geodesic curves on $\MM$, \cite{Klingenberg} \S 1.3.

+In the simplest version of Morse theory, critical points are isolated.
+However, there is a continuous action of the circle group $S^1$ on $\Lambda \MM$ given by rotation of loops and the energy functional is invariant under this action.
+Every element in the orbit $S^1\gamma$ of a periodic geodesics $\gamma$ is a periodic geodesics of the same energy level.
+So a non-constant periodic geodesics cannot be an isolated critical point (constant ones are clearly not isolated as they lie on $\MM\subseteq \Lambda M$).
+Furthermore, we have a smooth action of the group $\GG =I_0(\MM )$ on $\Lambda \MM$.
+Again the orbit $\GG \gamma$ consists of periodic geodesics of the same energy level.
+So $\GG \gamma$ form a critical submanifold of $\Lambda \MM$ and we will be considering cases where this submanifold is positive dimensional.

-In this situations, sometimes the critical points form critical smooth submanifolds of $\Lambda \MM$.
+So assume that critical points form critical smooth submanifolds of $\Lambda \MM$.
 Let $N$ be one of these critical submanifolds.
-We will assume that we are in the special case where the adjoint $S^1\times N \to \MM$ of the inclusion map $i: N\hookrightarrow \Lambda \MM$ possess a subdivision $0=t_0<t_1< \dots <t_k=1$ such that $[t_{j-1},t_j]\times N \to \MM$ is smooth for $j=0,1,\dots ,k$.
+Also assume that we are in the special case where the adjoint $S^1\times N \to \MM$ of the inclusion map $i: N\hookrightarrow \Lambda \MM$ possess a subdivision $0=t_0<t_1< \dots <t_k=1$ such that $[t_{j-1},t_j]\times N \to \MM$ is smooth for $j=1, 2, \dots ,k$.
 That is, each loop is assumed to be piecewise differentiable.
-By continuity of the derivative, all points in the same component of the critical manifold will have the same energy.
+All curves in the same connected component of the critical manifold will have the same energy since the energy integral is continuous and locally constant on $N$.

 The inclusion of $N$ induces a tangent map $i_*: T_\gamma (N)\to T_\gamma (\Lambda \MM )$.
-The tangent vector space $T_\gamma (\Lambda \MM )$ can be considered as the space of $L^2$-vector fields along $\gamma$.
+The tangent vector space $T_\gamma (\Lambda \MM )$ can be considered as the space of $H^1$-vector fields along $\gamma$.
 Integration along $\gamma$ induces an inner product on $T_\gamma (\Lambda \MM )$, eventually induced from the metric on $\MM$.

-There is a ``normal bundle'' $\norbd$ defined on each component $N$.
+There is a 'normal bundle' $\norbd$ defined on each component of $N$.
 The fiber of $\norbd$ at $\gamma \in N$ is the vector space of periodic vector fields along $\gamma$.

-Assume that the critical manifolds satisfy the Bott non-degeneracy condition.
+Assume that the critical manifolds satisfy the Bott-Morse non-degeneracy condition.
 This says that the null space of the Hessian of the energy functional is exactly the tangent directions of $N$, that is, the image of $i_*$.
-The metric on $T_\gamma (\Lambda \MM )$ induces a splitting (of vector bundles over $N$) $\norbd \cong \norbd^- \oplus \norbd^+$.
+The metric on $T_\gamma (\Lambda \MM )$ induces a splitting $\norbd \cong \norbd^- \oplus \norbd^+$ of vector bundles over $N$.
 The Hessian of the energy function is positive definite on $\norbd^+$, and negative definite on $\norbd^-$.
 The bundle $\norbd^+$ is infinite dimensional, but $\norbd^-$ is a finite dimensional vector bundle.